YagoLopez/pdf-files-chatbot/Readme.md

 ## How to use

-* Now open privateai.py file and change the line `app.add` to point to your directory or data source.
+* Open privateai.py file and change the line `app.add` to point to your pdf file.
 * If you want to add any other data type, you can browse the supported data types [here](https://docs.embedchain.ai/components/data-sources/overview)

 * Now simply run the file by